Debiday/gr-documents/spark-dgraph-connector/FUNCTIONALITY.md

 To contribute an enhancement that isn't covered by one of the items above, please follow our guide for suggesting an enhancement: <INSERT-LINK>

 To contribute other changes, you must use a different template.
-You can see all templates at <INSERT-LINK>.
+You can see all templates [here](https://github.com/G-Research/spark-dgraph-connector/tree/spark-3.1/docs/templates).
-#TODO: Update link after adding to repo

 -->